 What are the top ranked public high schools in Washington County, VT?

-The top ranked public high schools in Washington County, VT include Montpelier High School, U-32 Middle & High School and Harwood Union Middle/high School.
+The top ranked public high schools in Washington County, VT include Montpelier High School, Harwood Union Middle/high School and U-32 Middle & High School.
+Washington County has one of the highest concentrations of top ranked public schools in Vermont.

 How many public high schools are located in Washington County?